nimishbongale/SpiderMonkey/README.md

 # Spider Monkey Optimization Algorithm (SMO)

-SpiderMonkey is a repository conataining the code for Spider Monkey Optimization Algorithm.
+SpiderMonkey is a repository containing the code for Spider Monkey Optimization Algorithm in Python.
-The student chapter link can be found [here](https://github.com/nimishbongale/SpiderMonkey/blob/master/chapter/Spider%20Monkey%20Optimization%20and%20Nature%20Inspired%20Computing.pdf).
+The student chapter link can be found [here]().

 ## Documentation
 ### Plagiarism Report